In the guide

 Consumers can quite reasonably expect to know who they are dealing with and who to contact if they have a question about their purchase.

-The Companies Act 2006 lays down the requirements relating to the name a business chooses to trade under and the rules preventing the use of names that could mislead the public.
+The Companies Act 2006 lays down the requirements relating to the name that a business chooses to trade under and the rules preventing the use of names that could mislead the public.
 The business-names requirements apply where you do not trade under your own name.
-They state you must clearly display your business name and an address to which legal documents can be sent.
+They state that you must clearly display your business name and an address to which legal documents can be sent.
 These requirements also apply to receipts, invoices, orders and correspondence issued in the course of your business.
-You may feel uneasy about providing customers with this information, but if you do not provide it you will be in breach of the legislation and liable for penalties imposed if a trading standards service takes formal action.
-For further information see 'Company and business names'.
+You may feel uneasy about providing customers with this information, but if you do not provide it, you will be in breach of the legislation and liable for penalties imposed if a Trading Standards service takes formal action.
+For further information, see 'Company and business names'.

 Requirements when selling goods

-The Consumer Rights Act 2015 requires that if you sell something, whether new or second-hand, it should be of a satisfactory quality, as described and fit for its purpose (including any purpose made known to you by the buyer).
-Relevant circumstances are taken into account, so a consumer cannot normally expect second-hand goods to be as good as new, or an antique might be bought for its aesthetic value rather than its functionality.
+The Consumer Rights Act 2015 requires that if you sell something, whether new or second-hand, it must be of satisfactory quality, as described and fit for its purpose (including any purpose made known to you by the buyer).
+Relevant circumstances are taken into account, so a consumer cannot normally expect second-hand goods to be as good as new; equally, an antique might be bought for its aesthetic value rather than its functionality.

 General duty to trade fairly